Duran914/test-framework/README.md

 #

 ### halt_execution()
-The halt_execution function stop execution for a predefined amount of time.<br>
+The halt_execution function stops execution for a predefined amount of time.<br>
 *WARNING: Use with caution, a thread.sleep can be unreliable and slow down tests.
 All functions have a predefined 15s wait time to poll the DOM.
 Use only as a last case scenario.

 #### *Example:*<br>